 Hiking & Walking Trails in Oldham County, KY

-The weather and fall foliage are perfect right now to get outside and hike!
+Kentucky’s weather is always changing and sometimes it can be perfect for a hike!
 Whether you’re looking for a beginner trail or a few miles, we have a list for you.

 The county has a variety of trails for all skill levels and distances – something for everyone!
 Below is a list of some of our favorite areas to get out and explore with your family!